moosetwin0/Obsoleted-Rimworld-Mods-1.6/README.md

+Something's come up, I can't work on this anymore.
+Apologies for how short this has lasted.

 If there are obsoleted mods that aren't listed here, create a pull request or issue and I'll add them

 | Obsoleted by | Mod Name/Link |